So you’ve discovered the wonders of hiking with your small dog? Good for you!

 - Take a human and pet first aid course

 - Bring the 10 essentials (I cover most of these in my packing list linked to above)

 - Tell someone where you will be

-7) Check in With Your Dog Regularly
+6) Check in With Your Dog Regularly on the Trail

 Dogs are very likely to follow us to the end of the earth and then some.
 They’ll push themselves to keep up with us even if they are exhausted or injured.